walid-mashal/telecom-knowledge-base/README.md

 ## Postpaid Virtual Card

 A digital payment card issued by a mobile operator for postpaid users.
 Charges are added to the monthly phone bill.

+## SIM (Subscriber Identity Module)

+A SIM or SIM card is a small chip inside a phone that identifies a subscribter to the mobile network using the IMSI and authentication keys.
+It securely stores subscriber info and limited data like contacts or SMS, allowing you to make calls, send messages, and use mobile data safely.

+## MS (Mobile Station)

+A Mobile Station is the complete device a user uses to access a mobile network.
+It comprises of two components – a Mobile Phone and a SIM card.

 ## MSISDN (Mobile Station International Subscriber Directory Number)